 - make English friends (or find a romantic partner who speaks English)

-- practise shadowing (listening and repeating, while paying attention to rhythm and tone of the speaker)
+- practise shadowing (listening to a native speaker recording and simultaneously repeating, while paying attention to rhythm and tone of the speaker)

 - listen to a bit of English every day (podcasts, radio, music)

 - work or volunteer in an environment with English customers/staff

 - watch an English video clip every day (films, sitcoms, cartoons, TED Talks, instructional videos)

 - read magazines, comics or film scripts